Cluesoft/EdgeLegacyReborn/README.md

    It can be found in the folder you downloaded the project at.
 3. Build the project
    Right click and build it.
+4. Run it
+5. Click on "Run without debugging" if you get an exception error.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>